PlumpMath/Classloader-4/readme.md

 ###Class
 Take the filename as the Class name, and writes out the constructor.

+###Component, Command, Query
+Take the filename as the Class name, and writes out extends statement, resource statements and the constructor, and sometimes the main method of the class.

 ###Static and Static Anonymous
 Writes out 'static' methods for a class